Integrative-Transcriptomics/OmicsTIDE/README.md

 ```

 ## Running OmicsTIDE
-Activate venv and run OmicsTIDE.py which will open the program in your browser
+Activate venv and run OmicsTIDE.py which will open the program in your browser.
+OmicsTIDE requires a stable internet connection to load the front-end frameworks (D3, Bootstrap, jQuery) and to request data from NCBI (https://www.ncbi.nlm.nih.gov/) and Panther (http://www.pantherdb.org/).

 ```console
 user@example:~$ . <your-venv>/bin/activate